wvcpw/OSM-Buildings/README.md

 + to obtain a .osm file: follow this guide https://gist.github.com/jlar/3035152 > place the .osm file in the directory you extracted osm2pgsql to.

 + create a database using pgAdminIII.
-The program can be downloaded at: http://www.pgadmin.org/
+This program was installed with PostgreSQL and can be accessed from the Start Menu in Windows.

 + osm2pgsql command (can be done by holding shift and right-clicking on the osm2pgsql folder, then opening the command window option): `osm2pgsql -S slu.style -d your_postgis_database -U postgres -H localhost -x your_osm_file.osm` ...uses the `slu.style` file in this repo.
-Link to Raw, download this https://raw.github.com/SLUGIS/OSM-Buildings/master/slu.style > Make sure to replace the "your_postgis_database" with the database name created above >Replace the "your_osm_file.osm" with the desired osm file (can be dragged into the command window).
+Link to Raw, download this https://raw.github.com/SLUGIS/OSM-Buildings/master/slu.style > Make sure to replace the "your_postgis_database" with the database name created above >Replace the "your_osm_file.osm" with what you named your osm file (can be dragged into the command window).

 + Connect to PostGIS database from QuantumGIS and add buildings/polygons layer > Save As shapefile or other format, and potentially reproject coordinate system.